danielspaniel/ember-data-change-tracker/README.md

     - Can be used in two modes
       - auto track mode
       - manual track mode ( the default )
+    - Uses no observers, and no computed properties

 ## Installation